London Marathon Training Plan: Beginners to Advanced!

 No matter whether you’re a beginner, intermediate or advanced, you need to be strict with your mind, body and diet.

-Just know, as long as you have your pair of road running shoes, there’s nothing stopping you apart from you.
+Just know, that as long as you have your pair of road running shoes, nothing is stopping you apart from you.

 Which areas of marathon training need the most discipline?

 Discipline is all down to you, your body and your experiences.
 Those who have run marathons in the past will likely have higher levels of body discipline than those who haven’t.
-But, there are more areas that should be taken into consideration for your training plan for (London) marathon:
+But, more areas should be taken into consideration for your training plan for (London) marathon:

 • Body and stamina